mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

-##### Customizing Input Units for Keywords
+##### Customizing Input Units
 Templates can also be defined using a custom unit system, for example:
 ```@example CreateBusTemplateUnits
 using JuliaGrid # hide

 system = powerSystem()

-@power(MW, MVAr, MVA)
+@power(MW, MVAr)
 @bus(active = 100, reactive = 200)
 addBus!(system; label = "Bus 1")

-@power(pu, pu, pu)
-addBus!(system; label = "Bus 2", active = 0.5)
 nothing # hide
 ```

-In this example, we create the bus template and one bus using SI power units, and then we switch to per-units and add the second bus.
-It is important to note that once the template is defined in any unit system, it remains valid regardless of subsequent unit system changes.
+In this example, we create the bus template and one bus using SI power units.
 The resulting power values are:
 ```@repl CreateBusTemplateUnits
 system.bus.demand.active
 system.bus.demand.reactive
 ```

-Thus, JuliaGrid automatically tracks the unit system used to create templates and provides the appropriate conversion to per-units and radians.
-Even if the user switches to a different unit system later on, the previously defined template will still be valid.

 ---